telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/using_hadoop_and_ecosystem.md

      * For those usages not covered by the GNU Affero General Public License please contact with
      * francisco.romerobueno at telefonica dot com
      */

     package com.telefonica.iot.tidoop.mrlib.mappers;

     import java.io.IOException;
     import org.apache.hadoop.io.Text;
     import org.apache.hadoop.mapreduce.Mapper;

     /**
      *
      * @author frb
      */

     /**
      * LineFilter.
      */
     public static class LineFilter extends Mapper<Object, Text, Text, Text> {

        private Pattern pattern = null;
        private final Text commonKey = new Text("common-key");

        @Override
        public void setup(Context context) throws IOException, InterruptedException {
            // compile just once the regex; use an empty regex if no one is provided pattern = Pattern.compile(context.getConfiguration().get(Constants.PARAM_REGEX, ""));
        } // setup

        @Override
        public void map(Object key, Text value, Context context) throws IOException, InterruptedException {
            Matcher matcher = pattern.matcher(value.toString());

            if (matcher.matches()) {
                context.write(commonKey, value);
            } // if
        } // map

     } // LineFilter

 [Top](#top)

 ####<a name="1.2.3"></A>Reducer code example

 A reducer must extend the `Reducer class and override at least the `reduce method with an implementation of the desired reducing function.
 In the example below, the reducing function is about emitting to the output all the received pairs.

 Please observe the types for the input and output key-value pairs.
-Several `(Text,Text)    pairs are passed as an interable object to the `reduce    method; these are the pairs the mappers outputted in the previous step of the algorithm.
+Several `(Text,Text) pairs are passed as an iterable object to the `reduce method; these are the pairs the mappers outputted in the previous step of the algorithm.
 Several `(NullWritable,Text) pairs are outputted as the result of the reduce function; the usage of `NullWritable is due to we do not want a key to be serialized in the final HDFS file containing the whole result of the filtering process.
 Finally, the `FileOutputFormat`, through the `RecordWriter method, serializes each one of the resulting pairs in a single HDFS file, since only one reducer has been setup.

     /**